shafeequeom/AttendanceTracker/README.md

 An attendance tracking system using VueJS with Flask with facial detection using Tensorflow (face-api).

+Note:-
-Note:- Design is inspired from Museum of the Future official website.
+1. Design is inspired from Museum of the Future official website.
+2. Please wait until system detects your face on entry so that you have better detection chances on exit.
+3. User google chrome for better performance

 ## Live Demo Link Down